Spring planting ideas

 Planting combination Allium with Camassia

-In this image a different type of effect is obtained from planting Allium with Camassia creating a haze of soft blue and purple.
-Camassia are also a bulb, tolerant of most soils including damp soil and they will tolerate partial shade.
+In this image, a different type of effect is obtained from planting Allium with Camassia creating a haze of soft blue and purple.
+Camassia is also a bulb, tolerant of most soils, including damp soil, and they will tolerate partial shade.

 The only drawback is that they are ** hardy so many not survive a bad winter and are best with a good mulch before the cold weather.